Maryam-Sayadi/bioinformatics-workbook/dataWrangling/fastaq-manipulations/converting-fastq-format-to-fasta.md

 sed -n '1~4s/^@/>/p;2~4p' INFILE.fastq > OUTFILE.fasta
 ```

-Please note that there are peculiar difference between sed under UNIX and sed under BSD LINUX in Mac OS.
+Please note that there are some particular differences between sed under UNIX and sed under BSD LINUX in Mac OS.
 So for Mac users there are two options:

 * Mac user can search for the equivalent of the sed commands under Mac if they get "invalid command code" error message.
 * Other option is to install gnu-sed :